metruzanca/vercel-express-mongo/readme.md

 You can either Click this [![use this template][template]][generate] (_or use the button at the top of the page_)

+Once you've used the template, you'll have to wait for the github action to finish

 > You can also use [degit](degit) via `npx degit metruzanca/ga-vercel-demo` if you prefer.

 ### 3. Adding the project to Vercel